oneapi-src/oneDNN/doc/performance_considerations/profilers.md

 supported on both CPU and GPU.

-ITT tagging in oneDNN during primitive execution provides more information from VTune Amplifier for the items below.
+ITT tagging in oneDNN during primitive execution provides more information from VTune Profiler for the items below.
-1. Get the primitives timeline chart from VTune Amplifier, and identify potential performance issues.
+1. Get the primitives timeline chart from VTune Profiler, and identify potential performance issues.
 2. Get platform information such as an L1/L2 cache miss or level of FP vectorization on the primitive level.